Board of Trustees

-Jeff Reynolds became a member of Temple Akiba of Culver City, like many others, when his children needed to attend preschool.
+Jeff Reynolds became a member, like many others, when his children needed to attend preschool.
 His kids loved the ECC, and he subsequently joined the Board of Directors with a responsibility for that part of the organization.
 After some time in that position, he switched to being VP of Temple Administration.
 Outside of his work for Akiba, Jeff is an attorney at Coleman Chavez & Associates.
 Before becoming an attorney, Jeff worked in the fields of computer programming and journalism.
 In his position of President, Jeff hopes to bring his board experience to bear on a variety of issues facing the temple.
 He looks forward to working closely with the board, the staff, and the members, to keep improving this loving and soulful synagogue.

 Lisa Tsimanis